sbourdeaud/nutanix/zabbix/README.md

       1. `Receiver Name` : this can be anything you want that is meaningful to you to designate your Zabbix server or proxy.
       2. `SNMP Version` : v3
       3. `Trap Username` : select the user you created in the previous list from the drop down menu
       4. `Address` : enter the IP address or FQDN of your Zabbix server or proxy.
-Note that if you use an FQDN, you'll need to make sure that it can be resolved from all CVMs (in other words, that the DNS server they point to can resolve that FQDN)
+Note that if you use an FQDN, you'll need to make sure that it can be resolved from all CVMs (in other words, that the DNS server they point to can resolve that FQDN; alternatively, you can also create a file `/etc/zabbix/nutanix_clusters.conf` with group zabbix and have CVM IP addresses with their matching cluster FQDN documented in there)
       5. Leave everything else blank or default and click "*Save*"
       6. Copy the Engine ID string that was assigned to the SNMP Trap Receiver entry you just created as you will need it later